arcamens/arcamens/site_app/static/site_app/help/index.md

 ![post-forks-2](/static/site_app/help/post-forks-2.png)

-After creating the card then everyone who is attached to the timeline and to the destin list's board will get notified of the fork creation.
+After creating the card then everyone who is attached to the group and to the destin list's board will get notified of the fork creation.

 Some features that should be implemented may be related to multiple project boards,